shahinam2/AWS-DevOps-Projects/07_Linkedin_Profile_Picture_Analyzer/README.md

   - CloudFront Distribution
   - Route 53 Hosted Zone
   - WAF

-But for the frontend, you should add a slight change to the `index.html` file and push it. that will trigger the GitHub Actions workflow and deploy the frontend to S3.
+For the frontend, you should add a slight change to the `index.html` file and push it.
+That will trigger the GitHub Actions workflow and deploy the frontend to S3.
 This project is created in a way that you can deploy the backend and frontend separately.
-The backend is deployed using Terraform and the frontend is deployed using GitHub Actions.
+Backend has its own GitHub Actions workflow and frontend also has its own GitHub Actions workflow separately.
 So, when you make a change to your frontend code, you don't have to wait for the backend to be deployed again.
 You can just push the changes to the `main` branch and the GitHub Actions workflow will take care of the rest.

 ---